Summary of Footprints without Feet

 Footprints without Feet is an interesting story written by Herbert George Wells.
 This story is about a brilliant scientist named Griffin who had developed a drug that could make a man invisible.
 He was successful in his experiment and developed a formula that had the power of invisibility.
 By consuming the drug, a man could become transparent that could not be seen with the naked eye.

-Griffin carried out the experiment on himself so he gulped the drug and his body became transparent like a sheet of glass.
-Inadvertently, he stepped in mud and the fresh muddy imprints of his feet were all over the place.
+Griffin carried out the experiment on himself, so he gulped the drug, and his body became transparent like a sheet of glass.
+Inadvertently, he stepped in mud, and the fresh muddy imprints of his feet were all over the place.
 It was first seen by two young boys who followed his footprints until they became fainter and disappeared altogether.
 Although Griffin was an outstanding scientist, he was a lawless man.
-His landlord disliked him and had asked him to eject the house.
+His landlord disliked him and asked him to eject the house.
 In vengeance, Griffin set the house on fire and soon wandered around the streets without food, money and clothes.

-Owing to his invisibility, no one could see him and as he was walking down the streets, he started feeling cold and entered a big London shopping centre to warm himself.
-After the stores were shut down, he picked up some comfortable clothes to warm himself and fed himself with cold meat and some expresso from a nearby restaurant.
+Owing to his invisibility, no one could see him, and as he was walking down the streets, he started feeling cold and entered a big London shopping centre to warm himself.
+After the stores were shut down, he picked up some comfortable clothes to warm himself and fed himself with cold meat and some espresso from a nearby restaurant.
 Later he slept on a pile of quilts in the store.
-The following morning some associates started approaching him and he removed all his clothes immediately and became invisible again.
+The following morning some associates started approaching him, and he removed all his clothes immediately and became invisible again.

 As Griffin wandered without clothes in the chilly weather, he could feel the biting cold and decided to take some clothes from a theatre company.
 Soon, he found an appropriate shop and wore bandages around his forehead, a false nose, dark glasses, big bushy side-whiskers and a huge hat.
 Then, he went to a shopkeeper’s store and stole all his money.
 He realised that staying in a crowded city like London could be difficult for him, so he thought of moving to the Iping village.

 Out of anger, Griffin damaged the furniture of the inn and threw it across the room towards them.
-The owner and his wife got scared thinking that there were spirits around and their unusual guest was responsible for all the chaos.
-Meanwhile, Mrs Hall requested the town constable, Mr Jaffers to inquire about the identity of this peculiar individual and arrest him for damaging her furnishings.
-This annoyed Griffin further and he decided to reveal his identity as he started unwrapping his bandages, whiskers, spectacles and nose.
-Everyone was shocked to see this as there was no normal human being hidden behind the bandages.
+The owner and his wife got scared, thinking that there were spirits around and their unusual guest was responsible for all the chaos.
+Meanwhile, Mrs Hall requested the town constable, Mr Jaffers, to inquire about the identity of this particular individual and arrest him for damaging her furnishings.
+This annoyed Griffin further, and he decided to reveal his identity as he started unwrapping his bandages, whiskers, spectacles and nose.
+Everyone was shocked to see this, as there was no normal human being hidden behind the bandages.
 The constable could not catch hold of Griffin as he took off all his garments, became invisible and disappeared in thin air.

 Conclusion of Footprints without Feet

-In the chapter – Footprints without Feet describes the tendency of human nature to misuse creative discoveries meant for common good but end up creating menace by misappropriating it.
+Footprints without Feet describes the tendency of human beings to misuse creative discoveries meant for the common good but end up creating a menace by misappropriating them.
 We hope this CBSE Class 10 English Footprints Without Feet Prose Summary of Footprints without Feet has helped students to have an in-depth understanding of the chapter.
-For more such awesome resources on CBSE Notes and CBSE study material, they can visit BYJU’S and access sample papers, question papers, while preparing for their Board exams.
-Meanwhile, download BYJU’S: The Learning App for interesting interactive content.
+For more such awesome resources on CBSE Notes and CBSE study material, they can visit BYJU’S and access sample papers and question papers while preparing for their Board exams.
+Meanwhile, download BYJU’S: The Learning App for interesting and interactive educational content.